 Hemifacial spasm is a rare condition.
 In the UK there are thought to be about 4000 people with hemifacial spasm.
 It affects men and women, although women tend to be affected slightly more often than men.
 Symptoms usually start in middle age.

 Is it inherited?

-No, because the causes of hemifacial spasm are not inherited, it is unlikely that you will pass the condition on to your children.
+No. It is unlikely that you will pass the condition on to your children.

 What are the symptoms of hemifacial spasm?